Choose another writer in this calendar:

-American dramatist, poet and novelist, who has explored the experience and anger of African-Americans.
-Baraka's writings have been his weapon against racism and later to advocate scientific socialism.
+American dramatist, poet and novelist, who explored the experience and anger of African-Americans.
+Baraka's writings were his weapon against racism and later a means to advocate scientific socialism.
 Having been converted to the Kewaida sect of the Muslim faith, he assumed the name Imamu Amiri Baraka.

 "I am soul in the world: in

 Amiri Baraka was born in Newark, New Jersey, where his father, Coyette,

 worked as a postman and lift operator.
 Baraka's mother, the former Anna Russ, was a social